Case Study: HumanWare

 The Solution

-HumanWare chose Oxford Languages as its dictionary data provider because of its reputation and history of providing high-quality data in several languages.
+HumanWare chose us as their dictionary data provider because of our reputation and history of providing high-quality data in several languages.

 Having datasets in multiple languages was crucial for HumanWare, as the company wanted to ensure that its dictionary features would be compatible with users who communicate in Arabic.
 Likewise, HumanWare required access to French, British, and American English datasets, as these territories comprise a significant portion of the company’s customer base.

-The integration of Oxford Languages’ data into the Prodigi software and BrailleNote devices was implemented through a partnership with Accessibyte, a technology company that developed a dictionary application.
+The integration of our data into the Prodigi software and BrailleNote devices was implemented through a partnership with Accessibyte, a technology company that developed a dictionary application.
 The collaboration was essential to ensuring the accessibility of both the dictionary’s data and its resulting definitions for users.

 A recent webinar called Lunch-and-Learn: New Dictionary Powered by Oxford Languages attracted a significant audience of low vision assistive technology users and stakeholders.
 The webinar recording has since garnered many more views.
 Likewise, supplementary support videos on the new feature continue to be studied.